Frequently asked questions about becoming a school governor

 How is the Governing Body made up?

-At Little Sutton we currently have Governors made up of staff, parents, LEA representatives and community governors.
+At Little Sutton we currently have Governors made up of staff, parents, LEA, Foundation and co-opted governors.

 Why are there different types of Governors?